Course Title |

 |||

-Intelligence in Regulation - Professional |
+Intelligence Rising - Intelligence in Regulation |

 This course introduces contemporary thinking in regulation, contemporary thinking in intelligence and how investment in intelligence will maximise decision outcomes in regulation.
 This course is unique internationally and seeks to assist those engaged in regulation understand more about their profession and how improved regulatory outcomes can be achieved. |